Onemanwolf/DomainDrivenDesignDeepDive/DomainDrivenDesignDeepDive.md

 - **Actor**: An actor is a person or system that executes a command or triggers an event in the domain.
 They are used to represent the people or systems that interact with the domain.

 - **Commands**: Commands are used to change the state of the system.
 They are used to trigger events in the domain and are used to change the state of the system.
-Commands are used to change the state of the system and are used to trigger events in the domain.

 - **Events**: Events are used to communicate changes in the domain to other parts of the system.
 Additionally, they can trigger commands in other parts of the system.